45 Lab Metrics You Need to Track [Download the Full List]

 Data Integrity

 Data integrity issues can lead to serious downstream effects and compliance issues.
 Ensure your lab’s software and systems uphold data integrity and comply with relevant industry regulations and standards.
+Managing data manually can easily be a nightmare (see the example above), so that’s where you might want to consider investing in a LIMS to improve and monitor data integrity.

 Regulatory Compliance Rate